 For more information on Filzmoos visit: www.filzmoos.at

-Disclaimer: My thanks to Inghams who kindly invited me to Filzmoos to check out the hot air balloons, skiing and delicious Austrian food.
+Disclaimer: My thanks to Inghams who kindly invited me to Filzmoos to check out the hot air balloons, skiing and so much delicious Austrian food.